UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 **Analysis**
 ------------

-A classification model was built with python (Van Rossum and Drake 2009) scripts using the sk-learn (Pedregosa et al. 2011) `RandomForestRegressor` algorithm and allowed us to predict a sensory score based on the physiochemical testing information recorded for each wine.
+A classification model was built with python scripts using the sk-learn `RandomForestRegressor` algorithm and allowed us to predict a sensory score based on the physiochemical testing information recorded for each wine(Van Rossum and Drake 2009), (Pedregosa et al. 2011).
 Because of the privacy constraints of the data our dataset is somewhat limited since useful potentially factors that might influence the scoring such as grape types, brand names, or price are not available to us.
 Assumptions we made regarding this dataset are that the quality scores came from the opinions of wine critics and that testing for all wines was consistent.
 The model was fit using all of the variables from the dataset.
 Hyperparameters `n_estimators` and `max_depth` were optimized via random search while all other hyperparameters used the default sklearn `RandomForestRegressor` values.
-The data was processed using the pandas package (team 2020) .
-This document was compiled using an R (R Core Team 2019) document file with scripts run using the docopt package (de Jonge 2020).
-Tables were stored using feather (Wickham 2019) files (with dependency on arrow (François et al. 2020)) and displayed using knitr’s (Xie 2020) kable function.
+The data was processed using the pandas package and EDA was performed using the pandas-profiling package
+\[@reback2020pandas\] \[@pandasprofiling2019\].
+This document was
+compiled using an R document file with scripts run using the docopt package (R Core Team 2019), (de Jonge 2020).
+Tables were stored using feather files (with dependency on arrow) and displayed using knitr’s kable function (Wickham 2019), (François et al. 2020), (Xie 2020).

 **Results & Discussion**
 ========================